freaktechnik/jetpack-panelview/docs/panelview.md

-The `panelview` module provides a simple way to create a Panelview/Subview like the History or Bookmarks panels offer in Australis.
+The `jetpack-panelview` module provides a simple way to create a Panelview/Subview like the History or Bookmarks panels offer in Australis.

 ## Usage ##
 This module exports a single constructor function `PanelView` which constructs a panelview object.